diginsight/telemetry/README.md

 diginsight is composed of the following packages:
 ![Alt text](<05.
 Diginsight v3 packages.png>)

-the following articles explain in detail how they can be integrated into our code:

-Articles:
-- [HOWTO - Make your application flow observable.md](<articles/01.
-Make your application flow observable/HOWTO - Make your application flow observable.md>): explores how to use diginsight to fully expose our application exeution flow.

-- [HOWTO - Avoid performance impacts using diginsight telemetry.md](<articles/02.
-Avoid performance imacts using diginsight telemetry/HOWTO - Avoid performance imacts using diginsight telemetry.md>): explores how we can do this ensuring no impact on application performance.

-- [HOWTO - Integrate the application flow with OpenTelemetry, Azure Monitor and Grafana.md](<articles/03.
-Integrate the application flow with Azure Monitor and Grafana/HOWTO - Integrate the application flow with Azure Monitor and Grafana.md>): explores how we can connect diginsight telemetry to Azure Monitor and Azure Grafana by means of OpenTelemetry.

 - [HOWTO - Use Diginsight Samples.md](<articles/04.
 HowTo Use Diginsight Samples/HOWTO - Use Diginsight Samples.md>): explores how we can use diginsight samples to test and understand integration of Diginsight telemetry in our own projects.